Cleaning A Nose Piercing – The Complete Guide

 Remove piercing crust

-This step is optional, but it may help heal speeding and prevent crust from forming.
+This step is optional, but it may help speed up healing time frames and prevent crust from forming.
 Combine a small amount of unrefined coconut oil and tea tree oil, and use a cotton swab to apply it around the piercing.

 You don’t need anything other than sterile saline to keep your new piercing clean.
 Do not use hydrogen peroxide or alcohol to clean the piercing.
 They dry out and irritate the surrounding skin, making it more difficult for the piercing to heal.